Drug and Alcohol Statistics in Florida

 Statistics related to Florida drug and alcohol rehab admissions include:3

-Black or African American admissions were the next highest demographic (22%)
+Black or African American admissions were the next highest demographic at 22%.

-Approximately 23% of admissions were for youth ages 12 to 19.
+Approximately 23% of admissions were youths between the ages of 12 and 19.

 Male admissions exceeded female admissions by more than 20%.